 Going to the gym alone = boring.
 Going to the gym with a friend = not so boring.
 Plus, you and your gym/workout buddy can set goals and encourage each other to achieve them.
 Make it a friendly competition and reward each other for a job well done.
 If none of your friends are interested in joining you on your fitness journey, why not join a gym and make a friend there?

-The year-end and Chinese New Year must have been particularly joyous with multiple excuses to drink and be merry.
+The festive season must have been particularly joyous with multiple excuses to drink and be merry.
 However, it’s time for a detox.
 Did you know alcohol is the second most calorie-rich nutrient after fat, packing about seven calories per gram?
 Being fit does not only mean losing weight, it’s also about eating healthy and cleansing, making sure you don’t imbibe more calories than you lose.
 So take a break from it and you will see a difference yourself.